DoctorManhattan123/introducton-to-linux/src/chapter7/README.md

 This will output `Hello, world!` to the terminal.

+> Note that the word "shell" is used both to describe the terminal as well as a programming language that can be used to write a shell script.

 ## Choosing Your Flavour

 The are many different shells available for Linux - `sh`, `bash`, `ksh`, `csh` and `fish` are just a few examples.

 We will primarily focus on `sh` and `bash`.
 The `sh` shell is an older shell whose features later became standardized in the so called **POSIX standard**.
-The `bash` shell is a newer shell that implements all `sh` features and has some additional functionality.
+The `bash` shell is a newer shell that implements all features of `sh` and has some additional functionality on top of that.

-We will primarily talk about the `sh` compliant parts of bash.
+We will primarily talk about the POSIX-compliant parts of bash.
-If some `bash` feature is not compatible with `sh` we will explicitly mention it.
+If some `bash` feature is not POSIX-compliant we will explicitly mention it.

 Because there are many different shells, it is often good practice to add a **shebang** on top of your shell to specify how your script should be executed.
-For example if we want to execute our script with `sh` we would specify the location of `bash` as the shebang:
+For example if we want to execute our script with `sh` we would specify the location of `sh` as the shebang:

 ```sh
 #!/bin/sh